World Food Program – Executive Board

 Second Regular Session

-We have a busy schedule.
-We look forward to the discussion and I look forward to working with all of you.
-With that, I turn the floor back over to you, Mr. President.
+We look forward to the discussions this week, and with that, I turn the floor back to you Mr. President.